IshaAg07/Task_05_Descriptive_Stats/README.md

 - Turnovers (TO), Caused Turnovers (CT)
 - Fouls, Cards, Games Played–Started (GP–GS)

-⚠️ Note: The dataset file (`WOMENS_2025_TEAM.csv`) is not included in the repository per instructions.
+⚠️ Note: The dataset file (`WOMENS_2025_TEAM.csv`) is **not** included in the repository per instructions.

 ## 🔧 Methodology

 All analysis was performed in a Google Colab notebook and included:
 - Data cleaning and feature preparation
+- Splitting `GP-GS` into two new columns: `GP` and `GS`
 - Numeric conversion of relevant fields
-- Splitting `GP-GS` into two new columns: `GP` and `GS`
 - Calculation of key statistics (totals, averages, top performers)
-- Creation of a custom `impact_score` metric to proxy "most improved player"
+- Creation of a custom `impact_score` metric to estimate the "most improved player"

 ## ✅ Completed Questions